XpiritBV/ContainerWorkshop-Docs/Lab9-BlueGreen.md

 Each of these commands will first ensure that the namespace 'BlueGreen' exists, and then create a [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) and expose it by using a [service](https://kubernetes.io/docs/concepts/services-networking/service/).

-> If you have no idea what this is about, consider doing [Lab 10 - How to use Kubernetes](Lab10-Kubernetes.md) first.

 The first command creates the 'green' version of the workload, and the second will create the 'blue' version.
 After this step, you will have two active pods who can be called individually.